DNNs, Dataset Statistics, and Correlation Functions: Dataset Statistics

 Levi and Oz \cite{levi_oz-RMT} study such datasets using ``tools from statistical physics and Random Matrix Theory (RMT)\footnote{Random matrices are matrices whose elements are randomly sampled from a given probability distribution.
 RMT focuses primarily on behaviors of such matrices as they ``get big'' in analogy to the study of limiting behavior of standard random variables.} to reveal their underlying structure.'' \cite[p.
 1]{levi_oz-RMT} They study the eigenvalue spectra of matrices representing samples from the datasets:

 where $X\in \mathbb{R}^{d \times M}$ where $d$ the dimension of the image vectors, and $M$ is the number of samples.
 The matrix $\Sigma_M$ is an empirical covariance (Gram) matrix.\footnote{ RMT studies (among other things) the distributions of the eigenvalues of covariance matrices $M$.
 The distribution of these eigenvalues yields information about the correlational structure between the matrix elements.
+In the cases under discussion, this is information about the correlational structure \textit{in the images}.
 The next section (\ref{weight-matrices}) considers situations where the distribution of these eigenvalues are different depending upon the nature of the correlational structure encoded in the matrices.} Their empirical investigations show that the \begin{quote}spectrum of $\Sigma_M$ for various datasets can be separated into a set of large eigenvalues $(\mathcal{O}(10))$, a bulk of eigenvalues which decay as a power law $\lambda_i\sim i^{-1-\alpha}$ and a large tail of small eigenvalues which terminates at some finite index $n$. \ldots \textit{The bulk of the eigenvalues \ldots can be understood as representing the correlation structure of different features amongst themselves \ldots} . \cite[p.
 2, Emphasis added.]{levi_oz-RMT} \end{quote}

 Furthermore, Levi and Oz \textit{explicitly} refer to Ruderman's scaling exponent in this context.